Are you looking to brighten up your nights, or even the darker parts of your day? You could do worse than one of these

 This is basically Streamlight’s take on the Outlite A100, as both are compact, relatively small (around 6 inches) flashlights that pack a lot of light.
 Of course, the Outlite is cheap, and the Strion is not.
 But members of the law enforcement community seem to think the Strion’s compact and durable body, brightness, and beam control make it reliable and worth the price.

-Streamlight 74751 Strion LED High lm Rechargeable Professional Flashlight with 120V AC/12V Dc Charger & 1 Charger Holder - 615 Lumens
+Streamlight 74751 Strion LED HL 615 Lumens Rechargeable Professional Flashlight with 120V AC/12V DC Charger & 1 Charger Holder, Black

 The Strion is a solid choice for professionals who need a bright, durable, controllable beam in a relatively compact package.